Carotid Artery Dissection Workup

 Magnetic resonance angiography

-MRA may have already replaced conventional angiography for the diagnosis of internal carotid artery dissection.
+Magnetic resonance angiography (MRA) may have already replaced conventional angiography for the diagnosis of internal carotid artery dissection.
 Some institutions use it as the first and only imaging modality when carotid artery dissection is suspected.

-Magnetic resonance imaging (MRI) scans with fat saturation can show intramural blood, the pathologic hallmark of dissection,[14] and mural expansion, thus confirming the diagnosis of carotid artery dissection.[13]
-These findings are visualized as a semilunar hyperintensity (the mural hematoma) partially surrounding a circular hypointense signal (the residual lumen).
-MRA may fail to detect intramural hematoma within the first 24-48 hours after the occurrence of carotid artery dissection.[15]
+Magnetic resonance imaging (MRI) with fat saturation can show intramural blood, the pathologic hallmark of dissection, [15] and mural expansion, thus confirming the diagnosis of carotid artery dissection.
+[16] These findings are visualized as a semilunar hyperintensity (the mural hematoma) partially surrounding a circular hypointense signal (the residual lumen).
+MRA may fail to detect intramural hematoma within the first 24-48 hours after the occurrence of carotid artery dissection.
+[17]

 Improved resolution, speed, noninvasiveness, absence of irradiation, and good negative predictive value make MRA an excellent screening and diagnostic tool, one that in most cases is superior to conventional angiography.